How to maintain a good credit score

 2. Stay below your credit limit

+Your credit utilization ratio is the amount of credit you use compared to your credit limits.
 According to the CFPB, experts recommend keeping your credit utilization below 30% of your available credit.

 4. Apply for new credit only as needed

 You may want to consider what credit you actually need before applying for a new card.
 Responsible credit card use can play a significant role in your overall credit health.
 But multiple credit applications in a short period of time could have a negative impact on your scores.

 If you’re unsure you’ll be offered a card, lenders like Capital One offer pre-approval options.
 By using these tools, you can see whether you’re pre-approved for various cards.
 There’s no impact on your credit scores and it only takes a few minutes.

 5. Check your credit reports for errors

 Proactively checking your credit reports for errors is another helpful habit.
 You may be doing everything right, but others may not.
 And errors or fraudulent activities can potentially hurt your credit scores.

 You can get free copies of your TransUnion®, Experian® and Equifax® credit reports at AnnualCreditReport.com.
 Or you could use a free tool, such as CreditWise from Capital One.
 It gives you access to your TransUnion credit report and VantageScore 3.0 credit score.
 And using CreditWise won’t hurt your scores.

 Maintaining a good credit score in a nutshell